momo2611/momo2611/README.md

 - ⚡ Fun fact: I can work without music.
 -->

-**I am a Third Year Student Pursuing Bachelor of engineering in information technology at University.
+**I am a Senior student Pursuing Bachelor of engineering in information technology at University.
 Programmer who codes in Javascript.**
 **I really like to explore new Domains.
 I am good at analyzing and problem solving.
 My objective is to build a career in an organization which can provide me with the opportunity     to apply my skills for growth and profitability of the organization as well as to grow as an individual.
    I am a dedicated and hardworking member of the team.**